cstyan/mnm-linux/README.md

 - Any GPU or integrated GPU that supports DirectX 11

 ## Distribution Requirements
-- Linux kernel 6.1 LTS or newer.
+- A Linux kernel that is version 6.1 or newer.
-- A desktop environmen with up to date videocard drivers.
+- A desktop environment with up to date videocard drivers.

 # Required Packages